 In Catalog Designer you cannot create or maintain any catalog object unless there is an open project.
 Multiple projects can be created, but you can only have one project open at any one time.

 If required, log back in to Catalog Designer GUI as upadmin (as you did in Exercise 1).

-Go to Project Status entry at top right and select Manage.:
+Select Project & Request/Project via Quick Start Menu.: